-The campus contains eight spacious, well-situated residence halls that are equipped with lounges, kitchenettes, laundry and vending facilities as well as living areas.
+The campus contains seven traditional residence halls and one University Apartment complex that are equipped with lounges, kitchens, laundry and vending facilities, as well as living areas.
+Beginning in the spring 2012, two brand new suite-style residence halls will be available to students.
+The suites will accommodate either two or four persons, with both single and double room options available.

-In addition, apartment style housing is available for upperclass students at the University Apartment complex.
-Each apartment has three bedrooms, two baths, a kitchen, and a living room area.
-Students residing in the apartments, unlike the residence hall students, are not required to participate in a meal plan but may elect to do so.

 Specific rules and regulations governing the residence halls are published and made available each year in the Residence Halls Information and Policies brochure.
 All residence halls are smoke-free.

-Freshmen are required to live on campus except for those students commuting from their parents' or guardians' homes.
-Housing on campus is provided on a combined room and board basis only.
+First-year students are required to live on campus, unless they commute from their parent's/legal guardian's home.
+Housing on campus is provided on a combined room and board basis only (except for the University Apartments where a meal plan is not required).

-Off-campus housing information for upper-class students and graduate students is available through the Residence Life and Housing Office.
+Off-campus housing information for upper-class and graduate students is available on the Residence Life and Housing homepage.